zuzimajo1/react-login-crud-backend/README.md

 Create an `env` file and save it in the root of your project folder
 ```
-// REFER to the .env.sample above
+// REFER to the .env.example above
 ```

 ### 3. Run development server